On the Topology of J-Groups: Topological J-Rings and modules

 \begin{remark} It is easy to see that arbitrary products of topological J-rings are topological J-rings. \end{remark}

 \begin{proposition} Let $R$ be a topological ring.
-Then each of the following statements implies the next one: \begin{enumerate}[(i)] \item The characteristic of $R$ is an odd integer. \item The element $2_R:=1_R+1_R$ is invertible in $R$. \item The ring $R$ is a topological J-ring. \item The group $(R,+)$ is a topological J-group. \item The characteristic of $R$ is an odd integer or zero. \end{enumerate} In particular, for topological rings with positive characteristic we have the equivalence:
+Then each of the following statements implies the next one: \begin{enumerate}[(i)] \item The characteristic of $R$ is an odd number. \item The element $2_R:=1_R+1_R$ is invertible in $R$. \item The ring $R$ is a topological J-ring. \item The group $(R,+)$ is a topological J-group. \item The characteristic of $R$ is an odd number or zero. \end{enumerate} In particular, for topological rings with positive characteristic we have the equivalence:

-\end{proposition} \begin{proof} Let $c:=\chara{R}\in\N_0$.
-If $c=2k+1$ with $k\in \N_0$, then the element $(k+1)1_R$ is the multiplicative inverse of $2_R$.
+\end{proposition} \begin{proof} Let $c:= \mathrm{char}\left(R\right)\in \mathbb{N}_0$.
+If $c=2k+1$ with $k\in \mathbb{N}_0$, then the element $(k+1)1_R$ is the multiplicative inverse of $2_R$.
 This shows that (i) implies (ii).

 If $2_R$ is invertible, then the binomial coefficient map

 is well-defined and continuous.
 It satisfies

 This shows that (iii) follows from (ii).